eriche39/simple-orchestrator/samples/README.md

 ## Start the application:
 run SampleApplication

-Note: for simplicity, validation are omitted.
+Note: for simplicity, validation are not complete.

 ## Call services: